LrWm3/postgres-multimodal/README.md

 It includes an example Liquibase changelog file to demonstrate how to configure Liquibase to manage database migrations using sql files found in a local directory.

-The multi-modal image is based off of timescaledbs timescaledb-ha image [dockerhub](https://hub.docker.com/r/timescale/timescaledb-ha), [github](https://github.com/timescale/timescaledb-docker-ha/), which contains all of the extensions listed in the 'Features' section besides Apache Age, and is compatible with the [timescaledb high-availability helm chart](https://github.com/timescale/helm-charts/blob/main/charts/timescaledb-single/README.md).
+The multi-modal image is based off of timescaledbs timescaledb-ha image [dockerhub](https://hub.docker.com/r/timescale/timescaledb-ha), [github](https://github.com/timescale/timescaledb-docker-ha/), which contains all of the extensions listed in the 'Features' section besides Apache Age, and is theoretically compatible with the [timescaledb high-availability helm chart](https://github.com/timescale/helm-charts/blob/main/charts/timescaledb-single/README.md), although this has not been tested.

+## Purpose

+The "postgres-multimodal" project showcases the incredible versatility of PostgreSQL as a multi-modal database.
+In today's evolving data landscape, databases must adapt and support various architectural types.

+The project's purpose is to demonstrate that PostgreSQL is not limited to traditional relational data but can also handle geospatial information, time-series data, graph structures, and more.
+This opens up endless possibilities for applications and businesses.

+Why is this important, you ask?
+Well, the future of data management is not limited to a single data model.
+With the rise of IoT devices, geolocation-based applications, social networks, and complex interconnected systems, our data has become more diverse and interconnected than ever before.

+By having a multi-modal database like PostgreSQL, we simplify data integration, reduce duplication, and make querying different data types a breeze.
+Plus, we save costs and improve performance by avoiding the headache of managing separate databases.
+It's like having the best of both worlds, where we can leverage "the right tool for the job" without giving up the fantastic features we love from good ol' relational databases.

 ## Contents